-Victoria port is a part of the city of Victoria in British Columbia, Canada.
-The town is relatively well-known for its uncanny semblances to an English town, its pleasant temperate climate, and significantly, for being home to the prominent Victoria Port mentioned above.
+Victoria Port is part of the city of Victoria in British Columbia, Canada.
+The town is relatively well-known for its uncanny resemblance to an English town, its pleasant temperate climate, and, significantly, for being home to the prominent Victoria Port mentioned above.

 The city known for its layout that enables cycling and walking is around 60 miles from Vancouver in mainland Canada and Seattle in Washington, a part of mainland USA.